petrstepanov/root-mvp-gui/README.md

 make
 make install
 ```
-4. In order to launch the application type `sw-calculator` in Terminal.
+4. In order to launch the application type `root-mvp-gui` in Terminal.

 5. Optionally add an application launcher to the list of your system apps.
 On Linux execute `make install-linux-launcher`.
-On macOS run `resources/sw-calculator.pkg`.

-## Users Guide

-Not yet implemented.

 ---